For my final project at General Assembly for a UX Design certification, I decided to do vinyl figurine toy collecting.

 Another constant issue were the run-ins with bad deals and scammers on both the buying and selling end.
 As a result of those experiences, created a lot of trust issues with online transactions.

-We believe by providing a trusted and secure platform for people who are trying to buy and sell collectibles, we will help build a solid foundation of confidence and trust between buyers and sellers.
+By providing a trusted and secure platform of buyers and sellers of collectible toys, we will help build a solid foundation of confidence and trust between the parties.

 Research Goal & Highlights

 Out of the 15 people interviewed, 95% joined Facebook groups to buy and sell toys and share photos of their collections.